 The science coordinator has termly release time to talk to pupils, review their work and observe lessons.

-Our science co-ordinator is Mr Jones.
+Our science co-ordinator is Mr Andrews.